-- Check battery voltage and condition. - Check fuse at the battery; if fuse is good have a dealer or qualified RV technician check the condition of panel.
+- CHECK battery voltage and condition. - CHECK fuse at the battery; if fuse is good have a dealer or certified RV technician check the condition of panel.

-Holding tank lights deliver false readings (i.e. 1/3 or 2/3 indication)
+Holding tank lights deliver false readings (i.e., 1/3 or 2/3 indication)

-- · Verify tank is empty.
+- · VERIFY tank is empty.

 - Debris may be built up across probes.

 - CLEAN and FLUSH tank using a solution of two-parts vinegar mixed to one-part water.